-Likewise, the audits also evaluate the collaborative relationship between the tourism organisation and the surrounding or visited communities, natural protected areas and other sites within its target or host destination(s).
+Likewise, the audits carried out with this standard evaluate the collaborative relationship between the tourism organisation and the surrounding or visited communities, natural protected areas and other sites within its target or host destination(s).

 2.3 Structure

 This standard contains the Principles, Criteria and Indicators for setting and verifying sustainability performance at any tourism or travel activity.
 These are structured as follows: